danielfeloiola/youtubesidebarscraper/README.md

 Only the youtubescrape.py file is required to get data directly from Youtube.

-filescrape.py and render_page.py can be used to render and scrape a downloaded Youtube page.
+fs.py will render and scrape the pages saved in the videos folder.

+Name the pages with number starting from 0, like 0.html; 1.html and so on